bitgapp/Faceply/CONTRIBUTING.md

-Contribution are very welcomed :)
+Contributions are very welcomed :)

 1. Fork repo
 2. Work on the issue/feature of a new branch